Fact Check: Does Coffee Enhance Athletic Performance?

 - The caffeine, acids, tannins and bitters in coffee stimulate peristalsis (wave-like muscle contractions of the intestinal muscles that cause bowel movements).
 If consumed on an empty stomach, coffee can thus get sluggish bowels moving again.

 - Caffeine is also said to have a pain-killing effect.
 It is used in some medicines as an auxiliary analgesic (for example, against headaches).

 Black coffee is a popular natural booster among fitness enthusiasts.
 A study published in the International Journal of Sport Nutrition and Exercise Metabolism investigated the effect of coffee consumption before endurance training (running and cycling).
 Athletes were able to improve stamina and performance in five out of nine studies.
 Plus, caffeine is said to reduce the perceived effort and make it easier to breathe, so you can run faster.
 Black coffee can therefore enhance your performance before exercising.
 However, there is no clear evidence that caffeine has a positive effect on muscle strength.

 Coffee is a stimulant and should therefore not count towards your daily liquid requirement.

 Coffee before working out: it’s the amount that matters

-So how many cups of coffee should you drink?
-An espresso before working out is plenty to improve your performance.
+So how many cups of coffee should you drink before running or working out?
+An espresso or cup of black coffee before working out is plenty to improve your performance.
 In total, you shouldn’t drink more than three espressos per day.
 Large amounts can have negative effects on the body.